agbowman/regex_search/README.md

 Just run csv_to_regex.py with python csv_to_regex.py
 ```
-1) Enter the path to your CSV file: Ad Hoc Query.csv
+1) Enter the path to your CSV file: Ad Hoc Query.csv    <- (this would just be a relative path, you can just place the csv file in where the python script is and use the name of the csv)
 2) Available columns in the CSV file:
      1. CODE_VALUE
      2. DISPLAY